justmoon/node-bignum/README.markdown

 .destroy()
 ----------

 Destroy a `bigint`.
-This module is using node-ffi so I can't hook onto the GC easily.
+This module was previously using node-ffi and the GC hooks haven't been hacked in yet.
 You only need to call this if you're creating bigints in a loop.
+In the future this function will do nothing.

 .toNumber()
 -----------